Play, Inquiry, and Joy

 Projects are goal-oriented endeavors formulated and executed by children and teachers together over an extended period of time.

-Projects are more linear than explorations and inquiries, often requiring that children work through a series of steps or stages.
+Projects are more linear than explorations and inquiries, often inviting children to work through a series of steps or stages.

-The three children will need to work together to develop a plan, perhaps draft a model, and then master the skills necessary to build the crane themselves.
+Children will need to work together to develop a plan and then master the skills necessary to prepare the meal in collaboration with teachers.